 The Bank is required to identify in its annual proxy statement each officer, director and 10% stockholder who has failed to file on a timely basis reports required by Section 16(a) of the Securities Exchange Act of 1934.
-The Bank is not aware of any such failures to file.
+With the following exception, the Bank is not aware of any such failures to file with respect to the year ended December 31, 2010: Kevin W. Gaughen failed to timely report sales of an aggregate of 2,550 shares of Common Stock over seven transactions.
+Upon discovery of this error, these transactions were reported on a Form 4, which was filed on September 9, 2010.